Neighborhood Info Without The Neighborhood Drama. Learn more

 How do I troubleshoot problems with my radiator?

-The process of troubleshooting problems with your radiator depends on the issue.
-For example, if the radiator isn’t producing heat and feels cold to the touch, it could be the result of an electrical issue or a clogged pump.
-Some problems are simpler to troubleshoot than others, so we recommend seeking professional assistance if you can’t figure out the issue.
+Troubleshooting problems with your steam or hot water radiator depends on the issue.
+For example, if the radiator isn’t producing heat and feels cold to the touch, it could result from an electrical issue or a clogged pump.
+Some problems are simpler to troubleshoot than others.
+Seek professional assistance instead of trying a DIY fix.

 Editorial Contributors